kb1278/kb1278/README.md

 ### :woman_technologist: About Me :
 Aspiring Data Scientist <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - :telescope: I am currently doing a bootcamp in data science with HyperionDev.
--  :seedling: I have been leveraging Python to perform data analysis, machine learning and NLP tasks.
+-  :seedling: I have been leveraging Python and its libraries to perform data analysis, machine learning and NLP tasks.

  ### :hammer_and_wrench: Languages and Tools :
  <div>